StevenMMortimer/squareupr/README.md

 1. Personal Access Token
 2. OAuth 2.0

-NOTE: It is recommended to use OAuth 2.0 so that passwords do not have to be shared or embedded within scripts.
-However, to use OAuth 2.0 authentication it is necessary that you setup your own Connected App in the Square dashboard.
-An app id and app secret will be provided, then you will be able to plug into your script like so:
+NOTE: Before using OAuth 2.0 authentication it is necessary that you setup your own Connected App in the Square dashboard.
+An App ID and App Secret will be provided, then you will be able to plug into your script like so:

 ``` r
 options(squareupr.app_id = "sq0-99-thisisatest99connected33app22id")